 Yes.
 The size limit is 20MB.

-Notify the ARMHS Consultant, at email@example.com, that you will be mailing your documentation instead.
-Mail a jump drive, with your electonic documents to:
+Notify the ARMHS Consultant, at firstname.lastname@example.org, that you will be mailing your documentation instead.
+Mail a jump drive, with your electronic documents to:

 Mental Health Division